Revenue from Contracts with Customers

 The following table presents the Company’s revenues disaggregated into categories based on the nature of such revenues (in thousands):

-For the three months ended March 31, 2022 and 2021, the Company did not recognize material bad-debt expense.
 Contract assets consist of costs and estimated earnings in excess of billings on uncompleted engineering contracts.
-The balance was entirely from the ESS Metron acquisition and was $11.1 million and $9.9 million as of March 31, 2022 and December 31, 2021, respectively.
+The balance was entirely from the ESS Metron acquisition, and was $15.1 million and $9.9 million as of September 30, 2022 and December 31, 2021, respectively.

-The Company’s contract liabilities primarily relate to upfront payments and consideration received from customers for data center hosting, billings in excess of costs and estimated earnings on uncompleted engineering contracts and the upfront license fee generated from our legacy animal health business.
-The table below presents changes in the total deferred revenue liability and billings in excess of costs and estimated earnings, for the three months ended March 31, 2022 (in thousands):
+The Company’s contract liabilities primarily relate to upfront payments and consideration received from customers for Data Center Hosting, billings in excess of costs and estimated earnings on uncompleted Engineering contracts and the upfront license fee generated from our legacy animal health business.
+The table below presents changes in the total deferred revenue liability and billings in excess of costs and estimated earnings.

 Transaction price allocated to remaining performance obligations: